Lukatc/Movie-List-App/README.md

 **Movie**
 - Holds information about one movie
-- Has movie name, year, rating, story, and picture
+- Has movie name, rating, story, and picture

 **MovieAdapter**
 - Shows movies in the list